codebybrett/savesmalljpeg/docs/index.md

 * Optional rotation, scaling and border options.
 * Optional Bruce Fraser sharpening for digital display.
 * Preset file is a simplified XML file that could be distributed.
+* Support for producing Instagram images by adding filler borders.
 * Simple user interface.

 ## Where to download